jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Virtual-Anatomy-(Unreal-Engine)/Explorer-level (hospital and simple environment)/UI/Reusable-sliders/ReusableSliders.md

 ## Structure

-Both `UCPP_SimulationSlideBar` and `UCPP_SettingsSlider` inherit from `UUserWidget`, allowing for easy styling in the editor.
+`UCPP_SimulationSlideBar`, `UCPP_SlicerSideBar`, and `UCPP_SettingsSlider` inherit from `UUserWidget`, allowing for easy styling in the editor.
 Each slider serves as a parent class to the corresponding `WidgetBlueprint` located in `Content/UI/Components/Sliders`.
 The prefix `WB_` distinguishes widget blueprints from regular blueprint classes.

 In the editor, you can adjust the appearance of sliders and related components such as headers, maximum, and minimum markers.

 ### Reusability

 The most important aspect of the framework is its reusability.
 Since sliders can affect various parameters in the simulation or application settings, these parameters can be configured directly in the editor during the design process.
-Image below ilustrates one of the sliders displayed on settings page and its corresponding `enum` that is specifing which fields to change.
+Image below ilustrates one of the sliders displayed on settings page and its corresponding `enum` that is specifying which fields to change.

 > **Note:**
 > If you find this approach overly complex, feel free to adjust it, but be sure to update this documentation accordingly.